Azure/azure-sdk-for-js/CONTRIBUTING.md

 To run the integration tests, you will need to execute `rushx integration-test`.

 To generate new resources for your tests, follow the procedure at [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services).
 What resources get created before the test, or created during the test depends on how the ARM template named `test-resources.json` is built, just as much as how the tests are written.
-Generally speaking, the ARM templates will create the main account in which individual tests will create the resources they test.
-For example, for the Service Bus client, the [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/test-resources.json) only creates the Service Bus namespace (with the appropriate configurations), while the tests automatically create the queues, topics and subscriptions.

 Integration tests won't need updated recordings, and they also won't change previous recordings unless specified (see [Regenerating recordings](#regenerating-recordings)).